RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/MRSTools.md

 ##Unarchive

+If you use the [[archive on disk|RunningMRS#archive_on_disk]] option, you can use this feature to convert archive files to pdb files if you want to take a look at a few results while the job is still running.

 ##XML Template

 Prints an XML template skeleton to console or to a file if the `-job_definition_file` flag is provided.